MaximilianBeckers/FDRthresholding/readme.md

 LocScale inside FDRcontrol.py can be used by supplying a model map with -mm youModelMap.mrc, where the model map is generated in the LocScale workflow.
 For usage of parallelisation, -mpi can be specified.
 The window size can be specified with -w windowSize, and is also the size of the region used for noise estimation.
-The ouput will the be the locally scaled map together with the diagnostic image and the confidence map.
+The ouput will be the locally scaled map together with the diagnostic image and the confidence map.

 Example usage: